v-garcia/boursorama-auto-login/README.md

 Tested in GreaseMonkey and ViolentMonkey.

-Don't forget to fill BOURSO_USR and BOURSO_PWD consts before adding the script.
+Don't forget to fill BOURSO_PWD consts before adding the script.